roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "...Kablooey!
 Masoyami-san passed away–.
 I am Yuuyami.
 I would not want to wait."

 Yuuyami has an extraordinary greedy personality.
-She wasn't like this in the past, but since she started dealing with a lots of emotions, she grew more and more humane.
+She wasn't like this in the past, but ever since she started to deal with a lots of emotions, she grew more and more humane.
 How should I put it, her personality was turning more and more rubbishy--- soft and fluffy.
 Lydia loved the cool Yuuyami of the past, however she also loves a soft and fluffy Yuuyami of today.